azangru/ensembl-challenge/docs/tech-stack.md

 One of the best practices in modern Frontend development is to use static typing as a first-line defense against bugs, a help during refactoring, and a documentation of data types.
 The two most common choices are Typescript and Flow, of which I chose Flow due to its familiarity.

 ### Jest
-Jest combines functionality of a test runner (such as Mocha) and a mocking library (such as Sinon), and has a convenient command-line interface which makes it possible to switch between individual test files in real time.
+Jest combines functionality of a test runner (such as Mocha), assertion library (such as Chai) and a mocking library (such as Sinon), and has a convenient command-line interface which makes it possible to switch between individual test files in real time.

 ### Enzyme
 A convenience library for testing React components.

 ### Eslint
-Added in order to keep code style consistent and to immediately highlight syntax errors.
+Added in order to keep code style consistent and to get immediate feedback about syntax errors.

 ### Babel
 Added to transpile React’s JSX templates into standard JavaScript, as well as to use the latest features of JavaScript including those convenient ones that have not yet made it into the language spec (such as the object spread operator or class properties).

 ### Webpack
-Used to build the assets, update their names for every production build, and add links to them in the html template.
+Used to build assets, update their names for every production build, and add links to them in the html template.
+It also gzips the JavaScript bundle for production build, such that the final bundle size is around 50 kB.